Katsu-MC/ShadowWarps/README.md

 With this plugin you can now set warps for players to use on your PMMP server!

-You can set a certain amount of time before the actual teleportation with a blindess effect until the player gets teleported!
+You can set a certain amount of time before the actual teleportation occurs with a blindess effect until the player gets teleported!

 # Features